shyynux/shyynux/README.md

 ## 🪐✨ Projects

-I am working on a fullstack project rn.
+I am working on projects for my freelance [portfolio](https://www.shyynux.xyz/work) .
 Here are a few, check my repos for details on ongoing projects:
-- [`lyricUI`](https://lyricui.com/) : A tailwindCSS component Library.
+- [`lyricUI`](https://lyricui.com/) : A tailwindCSS component Library. (new features are added on the weekends)
 - [`taskbar`](https://taskbar-gamma.vercel.app/) : A way to store your tasks without signing up.
 - [`pixifie`](https://pixifie.xyz) : Pixelate your images with the desired pixelation level.
 - [`ethmumbai's official website`](https://ethmumbai.in/) : worked on most of the development of this website (react, tailwindcss)